y2kstack/gavlaaaaaaaa.github.io/_posts/2017-01-05-Disconnect.md

 ![Disconnect Digitally & Reconnect with the Real World](../images/break_phone_habit.png)

-In my previous post I shared my goals for 2017 and how I planned to focus on **Enjoyment, Minimalism and Reduction**.
+In my [previous post](http://www.lewisgavin.co.uk/Goals-2017/)I shared my goals for 2017 and how I planned to focus on **Enjoyment, Minimalism and Reduction**.
 The starting point for me was to ensure I was present, in the real world in order to enjoy the activities I like doing.
 I also wanted to minimise as much as I could so that when I choose to do something, the activity had my full focus and attention.

 I spent some time thinking about the different things that cause me to worry or that take my attention elsewhere.
 I found one of the biggest culprits was my smart phone.
 The constant vibrate and ping of notifications and obsession with not missing a thing online.
 This includes emails, social media notifications and browsing reddit or random article sites - anything that can first distract and then engage me.